An unmanaged retreat in Java

 Posted 19th September 2020

-North-east of North Jakarta, there is a peninsular sheltering Jakarta Bay to the east (Figure 1), here the Citarum River meets the sea.
-It was also here that our satellite imagery appeared to show an extensive area reclaimed by the sea.
+North-east of North Jakarta, there is a peninsular sheltering Jakarta Bay to the east (Figure 1 below), here the Citarum River meets the sea.
+It was also here that analysis of European Space Agency (ESA) Sentinel 2 satellite imagery appeared to show an extensive area reclaimed by the sea.
 Through analysis of the satellite images, we were also able to detect inland water levels, and identifying which areas are vulnerable.
 The peninsular is extensively used for aquaculture and fish farming with many square and oblong plots evident.
 A dyke system links up with the plots and possibly provides seawater on each tidal cycle.
 It was also clear that the seaward coastline had been breached in a couple of places and land had been reclaimed by the sea.

 As global warming increases temperatures, sea level rise is impacting more around the globe, but especially to countries on the equator.
 This is well known and so we didn’t do much more with the maps, thinking that flooding in Jakarta city was where the focus laid.
 That is until Nivell Rayda (1), a journalist with the Channel News Asia covered a story on the peninsular and the people who struggle to live and work there (2).
 Nivell’s article does indeed reveal that the area of West Java was an epicenter for aquaculture supplying fish and shrimp products to Jakarta and its close proximity meant the area thrived.
 So successful was this trade that some farmers were earning up to US$10,000 every few months giving it the nickname ‘Dollar kampung’.
 People were attracted to the area and as a result, new farms and more farms were established.
 Today, this stretch of coastline is dominated by aquaculture.
 Talking with locals at Beting Village, Nivell found out that changes started to happen from 2008.
 Once breached, the sea quickly reclaimed the land as erosion processes destabilized the former coastline letting more seawater in.

-Whether a storm surge had helped breach the coastline or whether one too many aquaculture ponds were dug or mangrove trees removed had helped the sea, we might never know, but it is clear that once the sea breached, large losses of land occurred and in a relatively short period of time.
-Nivell states up to 6,000 ha have now been reclaimed.
+Nivell states up to 6,000 ha have now been reclaimed by the sea.
 Villagers are fighting back by replanting mangrove trees in the hope that this may slow, stabilize or stop the erosion.
 However, aquaculture ponds by their nature require excavation of the ground to establish the boundary of the plot.
 Tidal forces are no match for loosened ground made of soft sediments.

 Java and Indonesia are crowded places, land is productive and heavily utilized for food production.
 People from coastal communities impacted by sea level rise are not only loosing homes and livelihoods, they are also having to relocate and enter a crowded market elsewhere.
 While flood defenses are a critical focus for Central Government, efforts are mainly focused on North Jakarta as a center for commerce, industry and residences (4) and a city with its own sinking problems too.